Green-Software-Foundation/green-software-principles/Principles/carbon-intensity.md

 ## Demand Shaping

-Demand shifting is the strategy of moving computation to regions or times when the carbon intensity is l
+Demand shifting is the strategy of moving computation to regions or times when the carbon intensity is lowest.

-owest.
 Demand shaping is a similar strategy.
 However, instead of moving demand to a different region or time, we shape our computation to match the existing supply.

 [IMAGE]